-- (a) The delegates to the National Conference are determined as follows: - (i) each member of the Federal Council at the time of the National Conference; - delegates appointed by the State and Territory AMAs calculated in accordance with clause 16.3(c); and - (iii) subject to clause 16.3(b), 60 delegates appointed by the Practice Groups with an equal number of delegates appointed from each Practice Group. - (b) In the event that the number of delegates to be appointed by each Practice Group under clause 16.3(a)(iii) is not a whole number, the number of delegates to be appointed by each Practice Group shall be the nearest whole number, provided that each Practice Group has an equal number of delegates and the total number of delegates does not exceed 60 delegates. - (c) Each State or Territory AMA is entitled to appoint the greater of: - (i) the number of delegates which is: - (A) one delegate for the first 200 persons that are listed at the Base Date as Ordinary Members of the Association and are members of the State or Territory AMA; and - (B) one additional delegate for each additional 500 persons that are listed at the Base Date as Ordinary Members of the Association and are members of that State or Territory AMA; or - (ii) two delegates, provided that if the total number of delegates that would otherwise be appointed under this clause 16.3(c) would exceed 60 delegates from State and Territory AMAs, then the number of delegates for each State or Territory AMA will be adjusted pro rata against the total number of members for that State or Territory so as not to exceed 60 in total.
+- (a) The delegates to the National Conference are determined as follows: - (i) each member of the Federal Council at the time of the National Conference; - (ii) delegates appointed by the State and Territory AMAs calculated in accordance with clause 16.3(c); and - (iii) subject to clause 16.3(b), 60 delegates appointed by the Practice Groups with an equal number of delegates appointed from each Practice Group. - (b) In the event that the number of delegates to be appointed by each Practice Group under clause 16.3(a)(iii) is not a whole number, the number of delegates to be appointed by each Practice Group shall be the nearest whole number, provided that each Practice Group has an equal number of delegates and the total number of delegates does not exceed 60 delegates. - (c) Each State or Territory AMA is entitled to appoint the greater of: - (i) the number of delegates which is: - (A) one delegate for the first 200 persons that are listed at the Base Date as Ordinary Members of the Association and are members of the State or Territory AMA; and provided that if the total number of delegates that would otherwise be appointed under this clause 16.3(c) would exceed 60 delegates from State and Territory AMAs, then the number of delegates for each State or Territory AMA will be adjusted pro rata against the total number of members for that State or Territory so as not to exceed 60 in total.